 Typical risks for directors and officers

-Directors and officers are at risk from an alarming range of potential claims.
+Directors and officers are at risk from a range of potential claims.
 For example:

 - Regulatory authorities may decide to take action against you personally, as well as the company, if they think you have been negligent.
 For example, you might face action from the Environment Agency if your business causes pollution, or from the Health and Safety Executive if an employee is injured or killed.